nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ____________________________________________________
 ```

+> Note: It is important you name your ingredients either **ALL** singular or **ALL** plural to avoid adding both `Carrot` and
+> `Carrots` as separate ingredients, as SITUS only looks for an exact match when grouping ingredients by name (more on this
+> grouping will be explained in the next section).

 ### 2.3.
 List Ingredients

 You can view the full list of your ingredients that SITUS is currently tracking.
+The list shows your ingredients in groups.
+These groups are ingredients of the same name (e.g. `Carrot` or `Potato`), and within each group are the different expiry
+dates of certain amounts of that ingredient.
+For example in the output shown below, it shows that there are 20 kg of the
+ingredient `Carrot`, and all 20 kg are expiring on 01/03/2022.

 Command: `list`